bzeiss/synth-pcbs/README.md

 Feedback is always very welcome 😄

-## EastRising ERM24064 Display adapter EMU E4-Series Samplers
+## EastRising ERM24064 Display adapter E-MU E4-series Samplers

 **This hasn't been tested longterm.
 If you are unsure, I suggest you wait for a while to make sure that there are no unforeseen side effects.**

+This is a small adapter PCB for replacing the display for E-MU E4-series samplers (tested with E-MU E5000 Ultra).
 The ERM24064 is fully compatible to T6963 and is thus mostly a plug and play replacement.
 However, the contrast needs to be adjusted in order to work with EMU samplers.
-The adapter PCB provides control for the contrast and backlight through trimpots.
-Other than that, it's mostly a pass-through PCB and just a (maybe) nicer solution than integrating the trimpots in the wiring.
+The adapter PCB provides control for the contrast and backlight through trim pots.
+Other than that, it's mostly a pass-through PCB and just a (maybe) nicer solution than integrating the trim pots in the wiring.
 The PCB is a result of pointers given in the E-MU Emulator IV User Group on Facebook who had built this solution already (without a special adapter PCB).

 Use at your own risk.